 My view that the absence of sentience is tragic and something we ought to prevent mostly derived, I believe, from a wish to be consistent.
 Given the ostensibly reasonable assumption that death is bad, it would seem to follow, I reasoned, that since death merely amounts to a discontinuation of life — or, seen in a larger perspective, a reduction of the net amount of sentience — the reduction of sentience caused by not giving birth to a new (happy) life should be considered just as bad as the end of a (happy) life.
 This was counter-intuitive, of course, yet I did not, and still do not, consider immediate intuitions to be the highest arbiters of moral wisdom, and so it did not seem that weird to accept this conclusion.
 The alternative, if I were to be consistent, would be to bring my view of death in line with my intuition that the absence of sentience is not bad.
 Yet this was too implausible, since death surely is bad.

-This, I believe, was the reasoning behind my considering it a moral obligation to produce a large, happy population.
+This, I believe, was the reasoning behind my endorsing a moral obligation to produce a large, happy population.
 To not do it would, in some ways, be the moral equivalent of committing genocide.
 My view is quite different now, however.

 My Current View of My Past View